South African energy crisis: Loadshedding

 In South Africa, loadshedding has been a recurring problem for many years, and one of its main causes is the country's heavy reliance on coal-fired power plants.
 These plants are aging and often require maintenance, resulting in breakdowns and unplanned outages that reduce the amount of electricity available to the grid.
 In addition, the country's coal supply has been unreliable due to operational issues and disruptions caused by labor strikes.

 To address this problem, South Africa has been working to shift its energy mix from coal to renewable energy sources such as wind and solar power.
 This transition has been slow, but there has been progress in recent years, with the government's commitment to procuring renewable energy and reducing the country's greenhouse gas emissions.
 However, the shift to renewable energy is not without its challenges.
 The intermittency of wind and solar power means that power supply can be variable, and the power generated is not always available at times of high demand.

 Since 2007, South Africa has experienced multiple periods of loadshedding as the country's demand for electricity exceeded its ability, notably Eskom's ability, to supply it.
-During these periods the power is rationed between different electrical grid areas cross the country and within municipal areas.
+During these periods the power is rationed between different electrical grid areas across the country and within municipal areas.
 With areas experiencing power outages typically lasting two to four hours.
 Although South Africa has a national grid some areas of the country experience more periods of loadshedding than other areas due to differences in local power generation capabilities and difficulties in electrical distribution.

 As of December 2019, Eskom have published 8 stages of load shedding, each stage representing the removal of 1000 MW increments of demand by controlled shut down on sections of the supply grid based on a predetermined schedule.
 Schedules may vary by location.
-Stage 6 (6000 MW reduction) was implemented the first time on 9 December 2019.
+Stage 6 (6000 MW reduction) was implemented for the first time on 9 December 2019.

 After the 2 hour disconnect period there is typically an additional 30 minutes added to allow for switching on, not counted in the totals as mentioned above.
 Problems may arise during switch on that can cause an actual fault blackout in the area beyond the scheduled time.